-Remuneration exceeding EUR 1 million 2023 2022 No. of persons Range EUR 1.0-1.5m 1 1 Range EUR 1.5-2.0m 1 1 2 Total 2
+Remuneration1 exceeding EUR 1 million No. of persons 2023 2022

+Range EUR 1.0-1.5m 1 1

+Range EUR 1.5-2.0m 1 1

+Total 2 2

-Including earned pension and other salary benefits.
+&lt;sup>1 Including earned pension and other salary benefits.

-Remuneration to risk-takers , business segments 2023 2022
+Remuneration1 to risk-takers2, business segments 20: 2023 2022

 SEK m Remuneration No. of persons Remuneration No. of persons

 Handelsbanken Sweden 440 295 443 306

 Handelsbanken UK 391 192 283 179

 Handelsbanken Norway 111 55 128 56

 Handelsbanken the Netherlands 87 46 74 46

 Handelsbanken Capital Markets 104 24 124 30

 Discontinued operations 101 37 250 105

 Other 306 119 384 139

 Total 1,540 768 1,686 861

-Earned remuneration, including pensions and other salary benefits, has been recognised as an expense in its entirety.
+&lt;sup>1 Earned remuneration, including pensions and other salary benefits, has been recognised as an expense in its entirety.
 Employees whose duties can have a material impact on the Bank's risk profile pursuant to the Commission Delegated Regulation (EU) 923/2021.
 There may be risk-takers or other specially regulated employees with variable remuneration in subsidiaries whose remuneration policy is subject to other EU regulations or other regulations published by the Swedish Financial Supervisory Authority.

-Discontinued operations in Finland.
+3 Discontinued operations in Finland.

-Remuneration to risk-takers 2023 2022 Executive management Other risk-takers Executive management Other risk-takers Earned fixed remuneration, SEK m 122 1,393 118 1,484 Earned performance-based variable remuneration, SEK m Earned other variable remuneration, SEK m 0 25 0 84 Total 122 1,418 118 1,568 No. of persons with fixed remuneration only 1 23 20 No. of persons who may receive both fixed and performance-based remuneration No. of persons with both fixed and variable remuneration 15 729 16 825 Total number of persons 16 752 16 845 Guaranteed variable remuneration recognised as an expense in connection with new employment, SEK m

-Contracted guaranteed variable remuneration recognised as an expense in connection with new employment, SEK m
+Remuneration1 to risk-takers2 2023 1 2022 Executive management Other risk-takers Executive management Other risk-takers Earned fixed remuneration, SEK m 122 1,393 118 1,484 Earned performance-based variable remuneration, SEK m Earned other variable remuneration, SEK m 0 25 0 84 Total 122 1,418 118 1,568 No. of persons with fixed remuneration only 1 23 20 No. of persons who may receive both fixed and performance-based remuneration No. of persons with both fixed and variable remuneration 15 729 16 825 Total number of persons 16 752 16 845 Guaranteed variable remuneration recognised as an expense in connection with new employment, SEK m Contracted guaranteed variable remuneration recognised as an expense in connection with new employment, SEK $\mbox{\it m}$

-Earned remuneration, including pensions and other salary benefits, has been recognised as an expense in its entirety.
+&lt;sup>1 Earned remuneration, including pensions and other salary benefits, has been recognised as an expense in its entirety.
 Performance-based variable remuneration is allocated at an individual level during the financial year after it is earned and is disbursed or deferred in accordance with the Bank's policy for variable remuneration.
 No employees identified as risk-takers as a result of their duties earned performance-based variable remuneration in 2023.
 In addition to the above, one employee was identified as a risk-taker in 2023 due to their remuneration level, with remuneration amounting to SEK 4.5 million.
 The payment of earned performance-based variable remuneration for the earnings year 2023 will take place in spring 2024.
 In 2022, two employees were identified as risk-takers due to their remuneration level, one of whom was awarded performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1 million, of which SEK 0.5 million was paid in 2023.
-All performance-based variable remuneration totalling SEK 1.1 million total security costs.
+All performance-based variable remuneration is paid in cash or in financial instruments.
+The amounts are excluding social security costs.
 The right of disposal of the deferred remuneration transfers to the employee at the time of disbursement.
 Other variable remuneration refers to disbursements from the Oktogonen profit-sharing scheme and contracted termination benefits.
-The disbursement of remuneration from the Oktogonen profit-sharing scheme amounted to SE
+The disbursement of remuneration from the Oktogonen profit-sharing scheme amounted to SEK 21 million (8).
+The amount is excluding social security costs.
+Total contracted termination benefits during the year amounted to SEK 4 million (76), with the highest individual amount being SEK 1.4 million (7.2).
+During the year, SEK 11 million (17) in termination benefits was paid to 6 (12) risk-takers.
+No guaranteed variable remuneration is paid.